google/dart-neats/typed_sql/doc/03_writing_queries.md

 `Future<Book?>`.

 We can also get a `QuerySingle` using the `.first` extension method.
-This is useful if we want to query for rows by title, but we only one care about the first row.
-In practices, there are many scenarios where we know that there is at-most one row, and using `.first` gives nicer typing.
+This is useful if we only one care about the first row.
+In practice, there are many scenarios where we know that there is at-most one row, and using `.first` gives nicer typing.

 ```dart bookstore_test.dart#books-where-first